YOUR AD HERE »

 Asselin took another third-place to finish as the club’s top varsity finisher in Steamboat Springs while Bennett and Parker Osborn went 1-2 in the junior varsity boys race for VSSA.
 The Devils finished with 2542 points, just six ahead of VSSA, which was without Schmidt.
 Unfortunately, the senior dislocated both of his shoulders in an unrelated accident two days before the meet.
 He showed up anyway — with double slings — to support his teammates.

 “That’s the kind of teammate and leadership that you’re looking for,” Weiland commented.
 “He certainly didn’t have to be there.
-He’s in a lot of pain and obviously dealing with the fact that he’s not competing — there’s lots of things, but he made the conscience decision to attend.”
+He’s in a lot of pain and obviously dealing with the fact that he’s not competing — there’s lots of things, but he made the conscious decision to attend.”

 VSSA and Eagle Valley compete in the Yampa region, one of four in which the Colorado High School Cycling League places its 90 teams and 2,000-plus riders.